Asthma

 Asthma attacks can occur due to stress, anxiety or exposure to irritants and smoke.

 It is important to understand how to manage these symptoms.
 Reliever inhalers such as Salbutamol are effective remedies in treating acute asthma attacks.
-Usually, one or two puffs, inhaled immediately upon attack, can provide relief of symptoms.
+Usually, one or two puffs, inhaled immediately upon attack, can provide relief from symptoms.

 How to Manage Asthma